 TIFF files that are not geospatial may also be loaded and georeferenced using the rectification tool.

 GeoTIFF data will default to positioning using the information in the TIFF header.
 See Raster Formats Configuration for additional options.
 If projection information is found in the header, the application will look for a supported projection file format of the same name in the same directory, and use that (such as .tfw or .prj).

 The Export GeoTIFF command allows the user to export any loaded raster, vector, and elevation data sets to a GeoTIFF format file.

 When selected, the command displays the GeoTIFF Export Options dialog (pictured below) which displays export options.
-The dialog consists of a GeoTIFF Options panel, a Gridding panel, and an Export Bounds panel which allows the user to set up the portion of the loaded vector data they wish to export.
+The dialog consists of a GeoTIFF Options tab, a Tiling tab, and an Export Bounds tab which allows the user to set up the portion of the loaded vector data they wish to export.

 The File Type section allows you to choose what type of GeoTIFF file to generate.
 The various file types are described below:

 8-bit Palette Image - This option generates a 256-color raster GeoTIFF file with 8-bits per pixel.
 The Palette options described below will apply in this case.
 This option will generate a relatively small output file, at the expense of some color fidelity depending on the palette that you choose.
 The image data will be compressed using the PackBits compression algorithm.